KatyaLubyankina/Template-for-FastAPI-project/README.md

 - docker-compose - build app in container
 - pre-commit configuration - black, isort and flake8
 - folder for online documentation generation (based on Template_Swagger repository)
+- github action - pytest and docker image build on push or pull request to master branch (CI/CD)